-The free initial appointment is there to give you an idea of what counselling is.
+The free initial chat is there to give you an idea of what counselling is.
 It offers an opportunity to talk about and establish what it is you would like to resolve and to find out if therapy could be helpful for you.
 This is also a time in which we agree on the suitability for long or short-term therapy.
-The first session usually lasts for about 30 minutes and up to an hour.
+The first chat usually lasts for about 15-20 minutes.

 Areas that are often covered may include a brief family history, current situation, relationships, and medical or psychiatric history that may be relevant.
 It is also an opportunity for you to ask any questions or raise any concerns you may have before making a commitment.

 More importantly, this initial session is designed for you to decide if you can work with me.
 If you feel at all uncomfortable or find that this is not for you, then it may be worth looking around until you find what suits you.
 It is important that you feel genuinely happy.

 If we agree to work together, we will discuss practicalities such as cancellations, fees, confidentiality and the general rules that both client and counsellor must abide by.